Cauliflower is delicious when cooked in the air fryer. It comes out softened and lightly caramelized in just 8 minutes. Yum!

 - Preheat the air fryer to 400°F.

-- Put the broccoli in a medium bowl.
+- Put the cauliflower in a medium bowl.
 Add the oil, salt, and pepper.
 Toss to coat.

-- Transfer broccoli to the basket of the air fryer, even if it isn’t done preheating.
+- Transfer cauliflower to the basket of the air fryer, even if it isn’t done preheating.

 - Shake to arrange in a single layer as much as possible.
 Some overlap is fine.